-The Project is for implementation of Section 2 between Prnjavor to Doboj of the Banja Luka to Doboj motorway.
+The Project is for implementation of Section 1 between Banja Luka to Prnjavor of the Banja Luka to Doboj motorway.
 This implementation plan for construction of the Banja Luka to Doboj motorway in 2 main sections was not assessed in detail in the EIS.
 RSM in discussion with the Competent Ministry have determined this implementation plan is not a significant change to the EIS (under Article 57 of the Law on Environmental Protection).
 Further as part of the documentation requesting the environmental permit a review of the potential impacts identifying any required additional mitigation in the intervening period for implementation of the scheme in the 2 sections will be included.
 The obligation to undertake this review will be included within the ESAP and additional mitigation measures identified from this review will be included within subsequent updates to the ESAP.

-Public Company "REPUBLIC OF SRPSKA MOTORWAYS"
+Public Company "REPUBLIC OF SRPSKA MOTORWAYS" 78000 Banja Luka

-78000 Banja Luka 22 Veselina Masleše St, Bosnia and Herzegovina tel: 051 233-670, 233-680; fax: 051 233-700
+22 Veselina Masleše St, Bosnia and Herzegovina tel: 051 233-670, 233-680; fax: 051 233-700